deepkit/deepkit-framework/website/src/pages/documentation/dependency-injection/providers.md

 To initialize something asynchronously, this initialization should be moved to the application server bootstrap,  because there the events can be asynchronous.
 Alternatively, an initialization can be triggered manually.

-## Setup Calls
+## Configure Providers

-Setup calls allow to manipulate the result of a provider.
+Configuration callbacks allow to manipulate the result of a provider.
 This is useful for example to use another dependency injection variant, the method injection.

-Setup calls can only be used with the module API or the app API and are registered above the module.
+They can only be used with the module API or the app API and are registered above the module.

 ```typescript
 class UserRepository  {